 The novelty of the social-developmental model is that it has instituted the logic of financialization throughout the social protection system, either through access to the credit market or through the expansion of private health plans, educational credit, etc. These were years of promoting an aggressive strategy of financial inclusion.

 What the pandemic teaches us is that we should no longer accept splintering and segregating access to health, education and public safety according to income.
-We must reinvent mechanisms for financing universal systems that are paid for by the richest and by the financial system, which continue to have enormous benefits even in times of crisis.
-Right now, while the virus is killing, private health companies have practically recovered since mid-April what they had lost at the beginning of the pandemic, in March, in the stock market.
+We must reinvent mechanisms for financing universal systems that are paid for by the richest and by the financial system, which continues to experience enormous profit margins even in times of crisis.
+Private health companies had practically recovered by mid-April what they had lost in the stock market at the beginning of the pandemic, in March.

 This pandemic teaches us that there is no future without universal rights.
-Covid-19 buried once and for all the idea that we can live regardless of what happens to our neighbors.
-It showed that a dignified solution to provide decent housing for the millions of workers around the world who live in inhumane conditions can no longer be postponed.
-This means rethinking our priorities in the face of the full evidence of our global interdependence.
+COVID-19 buried once and for all the idea that we can live regardless of what happens to our neighbors.
+It showed that we can no longer postpone finding a dignified solution to provide decent housing for the millions of workers around the world who live in inhumane conditions.
+This means rethinking our priorities in light of the evidence of our global interdependence.
 There is something that unites us beyond internet access.